Leasey.AI

 Property Marketing Readiness Checklist

-An Etobicoke 4-bedroom listing with smartphone photos generated 3 inquiries over 21 days; relisting with a $350 professional package produced 11 inquiries within 8 days, leasing to a qualified family in 16 total days.
-Professional photography delivers measurable return on investment by reducing vacancy duration – calculate savings of $2,880-4,533 at $3,200 monthly rent when cutting vacancy from 45-60 days to 18-25 days.
+A 4-bedroom listing in Etobicoke with smartphone photos generated 3 inquiries over 21 days.
+Relisting with a $350 professional package produced 11 inquiries within 8 days, leading to a lease with a qualified family in 16 total days.
+Professional photography reduces vacancy duration, yielding a measurable return on investment.
+This can save $2,880-$4,533 when cutting vacancy from 45-60 days to 18-25 days at a $3,200 monthly rent.
 Before scheduling your photographer, complete this readiness checklist: ☐ Deep clean entire house including windows, baseboards, appliances, bathrooms with zero visible clutter; ☐ Stage rooms with neutral furniture positioning, remove personal photos and bold decorative items that distract buyers; ☐ Maximize natural light by opening all curtains and blinds, turn on every light fixture for bright, welcoming ambiance; ☐ Address minor repairs like scuff marks, loose handles, burned-out bulbs that signal poor maintenance in photos; ☐ Enhance curb appeal with fresh mulch, trimmed hedges, clean walkways, and attractive front door presentation.
 Schedule photography between 10am-2pm for optimal natural lighting.
 Budget $299-500 for professional real estate photographer covering 25-30 high-resolution images of all bedrooms, bathrooms, kitchen, living areas, and exterior angles.
 This investment pays for itself through single prevented vacancy week.

 Virtual Tours Enable Remote Pre-Screening

 Virtual tours and 3D walkthroughs transformed rental marketing by enabling serious prospects to pre-qualify properties before requesting in-person viewings.
-Research shows listings with virtual tours close 31% faster than static photo galleries, as immersive experiences help families visualize their furniture placement and daily routines within spaces.
-For Etobicoke’s 4-bedroom market targeting busy professional families, virtual tours respect applicants’ time by answering layout questions upfront – reducing tire-kicker appointments that waste landlord hours.
-Three-dimensional Matterport-style tours cost $150-300 additional but allow prospects to explore room dimensions, flow between spaces, and storage configurations at midnight from their current homes.
+Research shows listings with virtual tours close about 31% faster than those using only static photo galleries.
+Immersive experiences help families visualize furniture placement and daily routines within the spaces.
+Virtual tours benefit busy professional families in Etobicoke’s 4-bedroom market.
+They answer layout questions upfront, which reduces appointments from unqualified applicants that waste landlord time.
+Three-dimensional Matterport-style tours cost $150-300 extra.
+These tours let prospects explore room dimensions, space flow, and storage configurations from their homes at midnight.
 Video walkthroughs provide narrative context unavailable in still images: discuss the upgraded kitchen appliances, demonstrate closet depth, highlight the backyard size while filming.
 According to property marketing research, 73% of renters prioritize detailed property visualization during searches, with 33% specifically requesting virtual tour access.
 Upload tours to listing platforms (Realtor.ca, Facebook Marketplace, Kijiji) and embed on dedicated property websites.
 Track viewing analytics to understand which rooms generate most interest, informing future staging decisions.
 Virtual tours particularly benefit properties with unique layouts, finished basements, or exceptional outdoor spaces that static photos inadequately convey.

 Listing Optimization Maximizes Platform Visibility

 Multi-platform distribution amplifies your 4-bedroom house’s exposure to qualified Etobicoke tenant searches.
-List simultaneously on Realtor.ca for MLS syndication reaching real estate agents and serious renters, Kijiji for local Toronto-area searchers filtering by neighborhood, and Facebook Marketplace for social sharing among family networks.
+List the property simultaneously on Realtor.ca for MLS syndication to reach real estate agents and serious renters.
+Also list it on Kijiji for local Toronto-area searchers filtering by neighborhood, and on Facebook Marketplace for social sharing within family networks.
 Each platform serves distinct audience segments with varying search behaviors.
-Craft detailed listing descriptions front-loading critical information: school catchment (Sunnylea Junior School district), exact transit distance (8-minute walk to Islington Station), recent upgrades (2024 kitchen renovation, new furnace), and lease terms.
+Craft detailed listing descriptions by front-loading critical information: school catchment (Sunnylea Junior School district), exact transit distance (8-minute walk to Islington Station), recent upgrades (2024 kitchen renovation, new furnace), and lease terms.
 Incorporate neighborhood lifestyle benefits beyond property features – proximity to Centennial Park, Bloor Street West shopping, Mimico GO commute times.
-Use specific measurements and quantified details rather than vague descriptors: “1,800 square feet with 10×12 primary bedroom” outperforms “spacious master suite.”
-Reference Toronto’s best rental listing platforms for additional exposure strategies.
+Use specific measurements and quantified details instead of vague descriptors; for example, “1,800 square feet with 10×12 primary bedroom” is better than “spacious master suite.”
+Reference Toronto’s best rental listing platforms for more exposure strategies.
 Respond to inquiries within 2 hours during business days maintaining conversion momentum – delayed responses allow prospects to book competing property viewings.
 Pre-screen applicants via brief phone calls before scheduling showings: confirm income range, move-in timeline, household size, pet ownership.
 This qualification step prevents wasted appointments with unqualified prospects while respecting serious applicants’ time.
 For comprehensive property management including automated listing distribution, explore smart rent pricing tools that optimize your rental strategy.

 Income Verification Ensures Payment Capacity

-A Toronto landlord skipped employment verification to fill a vacancy quickly; the tenant defaulted after 4 months with $12,800 in unpaid rent plus $8,400 Landlord and Tenant Board legal costs – thorough 72-hour screening would have revealed recent job termination.
+A Toronto landlord who skipped employment verification to fill a vacancy quickly faced $12,800 in unpaid rent and $8,400 in Landlord and Tenant Board legal costs after the tenant defaulted within 4 months.
+Thorough 72-hour screening would have revealed the tenant’s recent job termination.
 Income verification forms your primary defense against payment defaults in Etobicoke’s rental market.
 Require minimum gross monthly income equal to 35 times monthly rent: $3,200 rent demands $9,143+ monthly income ($109,716 annually).
 Request three most recent pay stubs showing consistent earnings, plus employment letter on company letterhead confirming position, start date, and salary.
 For self-employed applicants, request two years of Notice of Assessment from Canada Revenue Agency plus recent bank statements demonstrating income deposits.
 Calculate total household income if multiple adults contribute to rent – verify each income source independently.
 Be cautious with applicants offering large upfront payments despite inadequate income documentation, as this often signals short-term cash reserves masking long-term payment incapacity.
 Contact employers directly using phone numbers from company websites, not numbers provided by applicants, to confirm employment status.
 Document every verification step with dated notes protecting you in potential Landlord and Tenant Board disputes.
-Ontario’s market cooling means more applicants compete for quality properties – leverage this advantage by maintaining strict income thresholds rather than compromising standards to fill vacancies quickly.
+Ontario’s market cooling increases competition for quality properties.
+Leverage this advantage by maintaining strict income thresholds instead of compromising standards to fill vacancies quickly.

 Credit and Background Checks Reveal Risk Factors

 Credit reports and background checks provide objective data about applicant reliability beyond self-reported information on rental applications.
 Use authorized tenant screening services (SingleKey, Equifax, TransUnion) to pull comprehensive credit reports showing payment history, outstanding debts, collections, and bankruptcies.
 Target credit scores of 650+ as baseline qualification, though higher scores (700+) indicate superior financial management.
-Review credit report details beyond the score: verify no collections exceeding $500 in the past 24 months, no bankruptcies within 7 years, and consistent payment patterns on existing obligations.
+Review credit report details beyond the score: verify no collections over $500 in the last 24 months.
+Also, check for bankruptcies within 7 years and consistent payment patterns on existing obligations.
 Multiple recent credit inquiries may signal financial stress or serial rental applications after rejections.
-Obtain written consent before conducting credit checks to comply with Personal Information Protection and Electronic Documents Act (PIPEDA) privacy requirements – failure to secure consent violates federal privacy law.
+Obtain written consent before conducting credit checks to comply with PIPEDA privacy requirements.
+Failure to secure consent violates federal privacy law.
 Background checks reveal criminal records, though Ontario Human Rights Code limits how this information influences rental decisions.
 You cannot automatically reject applicants with criminal records; assess whether specific offenses create legitimate safety concerns for your property or other tenants.
 Apply identical screening criteria to all applicants documenting consistent decision-making processes that demonstrate non-discriminatory practices.
 For comprehensive tenant management strategies including advanced screening protocols, review property rental listing best practices.
 That 30-minute screening shortcut can cost 18 months of rental income through LTB eviction delays.

 Reference Validation Confirms Rental History

 Previous landlord references provide critical behavioral insights unavailable through credit reports or employment verification alone.
 Contact two previous landlords spanning minimum 24 cumulative months to verify actual rental performance versus applicant claims.
 Avoid calling the current landlord first, as unscrupulous landlords occasionally provide positive references to expedite problem tenants’ departure.
 Ask previous landlords specific questions: Did tenant pay rent on time every month?
 What condition was the property upon move-out?
 Were there noise complaints or lease violations?
 Would you rent to this person again?
 Listen for hesitation or qualified responses suggesting unstated concerns.
-Cross-reference landlord contact information using online property records or reverse phone lookups verifying the reference provider actually owns mentioned properties – sophisticated rental scammers provide fake landlord references using accomplice phone numbers.
+Cross-reference landlord contact information using online property records.
+Alternatively, use reverse phone lookups to verify the reference provider owns the mentioned properties.
 For applicants without rental history (first-time renters, recent homeowners), request employer or professional character references assessing reliability and responsibility.
 Verify applicant identity comparing government-issued photo ID (driver’s license, passport) against application details and other documentation.
 Watch for inconsistencies in addresses, employment dates, or personal information suggesting application fraud.
 Document all reference conversations with dated notes including who you spoke with, questions asked, and responses received.
 This documentation protects you if tenant disputes arise requiring Landlord and Tenant Board intervention.
 Thorough reference validation takes 90-120 minutes but prevents 6-12 month expensive default situations that devastate rental returns on your Etobicoke investment property.

 Ensure Compliance with Ease